Yosna/Multi-Model-AI-Text-Generator/README.md

 - Adam optimizer with early stopping
 - Automatic checkpoint rotation and resumption
 - Multinomial sampling for randomized generation
-- CLI interface to toggle models and behavior
+- Comprehensive CLI interface with model selection and runtime configuration
-- Full unit test coverage (97%) for all major modules.
+- Full unit test coverage (98%) for all major modules
-- Tests include generation and training for all models, tuning, and visualization
+- Tests include generation and training for all models, tuning, visualization, and CLI behavior
 - Loss visualization with matplotlib, including smoothing and saving plots
 - GPU-accelerated training by default
 - Integrated dataset library with pre-configured datasets